anmerfrank/jungle-rails/README.md

 # Jungle

 A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+This was an inherited project, designed to practice bug fixes, automated testing, and UI improvements to existing projects.

 ## Setup